aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/conversion/jpg-to-xml/_index.md

 ---
-title: Convert JPG to XML using C#
+title: Aspose.Cells Cloud - Convert JPG to XML with C# API
-description: Utilizing the Aspose.Cells Cloud SDK for C# to convert a JPG format file to a XML format file.
+description: Learn how to quickly convert JPG to XML using the Aspose.Cells Cloud C# SDK.
+Get code samples, API details, and start converting today!

 ---